alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

     es

-Notice that when we print our entityset, the number of rows for the ``dask_entity`` entity is returned as a Dask ``Delayed`` object.
+Notice that when we print our ``EntitySet``, the number of rows for the ``dask_entity`` entity is returned as a Dask ``Delayed`` object.
 This is because obtaining the length of a Dask dataframe requires an expensive compute operation to sum up the lengths of all the individual partitions that make up the dataframe and that operation is not performed by default.

 Running DFS
 -----------
-We can pass the entityset we created above to ``featuretools.dfs`` in order to create a feature matrix.
-If the entityset we pass to ``dfs`` is made of Dask entities, the feature matrix we get back will be a Dask dataframe.
+We can pass the ``EntitySet`` we created above to ``featuretools.dfs`` in order to create a feature matrix.
+If the ``EntitySet`` we pass to ``dfs`` is made of Dask entities, the feature matrix we get back will be a Dask dataframe.

 .. ipython:: python